vim-scripts/EasyClip/README.md

-EasyClip
+vim-easyclip
 =============
 ### Simplified clipboard functionality for Vim.###

 Author:  [Steve Vermeulen] (https://github.com/svermeulen), based on work by [Max Brunsfeld] (http://www.github.com/maxbrunsfeld)

-[EasyClip](https://github.com/svermeulen/vim-easyclip) is a collection of clipboard related functionality with the goal of making using vim simpler without losing any of its power.
+[EasyClip](https://github.com/svermeulen/vim-easyclip) is a plugin for Vim which contains a collection of clipboard related functionality with the goal of making using Vim simpler without losing any of its power.

 ### Installation ###

-I recommend loading your plugins with [vundle](https://github.com/gmarik/vundle) or [pathogen](https://github.com/tpope/vim-pathogen) (I personally prefer Vundle).
+I recommend loading your plugins with [neobundle](https://github.com/Shougo/neobundle.vim) or [vundle](https://github.com/gmarik/vundle) or [pathogen](https://github.com/tpope/vim-pathogen)

 This plugin also requires that you have Tim Pope's [repeat.vim](https://github.com/tpope/vim-repeat) plugin installed.